 Opinion Article, J Vet Sci Med Diagn Vol: 12 Issue: 1

-Citation: Pfeiffer D (2023) Innovative Technology Implementation in Animal Husbandry.
+Citation: Pfeiffer D (2023) Future of Veterinary Pharmacology: New Developments and Challenges.
 J Vet Sci Med Diagn 12:1.